auth0/docs/articles/custom-domains/additional-configuration.md

 - The IdP will import the certificate and if necessary, signature verification should be enabled (exact steps vary by IdP)
 - Turn on the **Sign Request** toggle in the Dashboard under **Connections > Enterprise > SAMLP > CONNECTION**.
 This will trigger Auth0 to sign the SAML `AuthnRequest` messages it sends to the IdP

 Once this is done, and you start using your custom domain, the IdP will receive that custom domain in your signed request.
 Because your application is trusted, the IdP should automatically override whatever was configured as your ACS URL and replace it with the value sent in the signed request.
+However, there are IdPs that do **not** accept the ACS URL in the signed request, so you must check with yours to confirm whether this is supported or not.

-This will prevent you from having to change one or many IdP settings all at the same time, instead allowing you to prepare them to accept your signed requests ahead of time. you can then at a later date have the IdPs change the ACS URL as well.
+If this is supported, it will prevent you from having to change one or many IdP settings all at the same time, and allow you to prepare them to accept your signed requests ahead of time.
+You can then at a later date have the IdPs change the ACS URL as well.

-Note that if your Identity Provider is configured to use custom domains, the **Try** button in the Dashboard will **not** work.
+Something else to keep in mind, is that if your Identity Provider is configured to use custom domains, the **Try** button in the Dashboard will **not** work.

 ## Configure your SAML clients